holepunchto/hyperbee/README.md

 Emitted after a feed change.

 `watcher.on('error', onerror)`\
-Critical and unexpected errors will be thrown, but watcher is normally graceful.
+Critical and unexpected errors will be thrown, but watcher is normally graceful.\
+Also, watcher auto closes on errors.

 `watcher.on('close', onclose)`\
 Emitted after the watcher is closed.